 Note that ONLY THE OWNER should ever retract a foreskin.
 If the boy is not old enough to do it, then it doesn’t need to be done.
 The only exception would be an emergency where the child can not urinate.
 Note also that ballooning of the foreskin during urination is normal and common and will occur at some time for nearly all boys.
 Think of it as a phase like teething.
 Caregivers (INCLUDING DOCTORS) must never retract a foreskin.
-Premature forcible retraction of the foreskin causes injury and sometimes leads to phimosis due to scarring and the resulting tightness, and can lead to a medical condition that does warrant some amputation of the penile skin.
+Caregiver Foreskin Retraction (CFR) – formerly called Premature forcible retraction of the foreskin (PFFR) – causes injury and sometimes leads to phimosis due to scarring and the resulting tightness, and can lead to medical symptoms that may warrant some amputation of the penile skin.
 The AAP says “Only clean what is seen.
 Leave it alone.”

 IF YOUR FAMILY or someone you know has been impacted by Caregiver Foreskin Retraction, Intact America needs your help.
 They need to know who has been the target of forced foreskin retraction at the hands of (or due to errant advice from) a medical professional.
 Use this online CFR Registry form, and please provide as much information as you can.